stanX19/so-long/README.md

 **so_long** is a small 2D game developed in C using the MiniLibX (MLX) graphics library.
 The player navigates through dynamically generated tile-based maps, collecting items and reaching the exit — while avoiding (or fighting) autonomous enemies that can interact with each other.

-This project was developed as part of the 42 school curriculum.
+This project was developed as part of the 42 school curriculum, but I decided to take it further and implemented lots of features!

 ---